 I started by painting the walls with two fresh coats of paint.
 The rest of our entryway is a bluish gray, but I chose to go white on this wall to create more of a focal point.
 I chose gray paint for the lines.
 You can definitely choose whatever entryway or hallway paint colors work best for your home!

 2. Mark up the wall for stenciling

-Once the paint was completely dry (you don’t want the wall to be even a little sticky or the tape will remove the finish), I found the center of the wall and used a pencil and ruler, marking off every 5 inches vertically down the wall.
+Once the paint was completely dry (you don’t want the wall to be even a little sticky, or the tape will remove the finish), I found the center of the wall and used a pencil and ruler, marking off every 5 inches vertically down the wall.
 The marks helped me line up the electrical tape in a straight line.
 You want to start in the center of the wall so the pattern works out to be equal on both ends.
 The center of my wall was in an awkward place because of the closet door, but we made it work.

-- DIY: How to paint trim and molding for beginners.
+Take a look at Real Homes' guide to how to paint trim and molding for beginners.

 3. Finish lining the entire wall

 Once you’ve made your first vertical line with the tape, decide how far apart you want the next line to be.
 The closer the next piece of tape, the shorter the gray lines will be.
-The farther away the longer the gray lines will be.
+The further away, the longer the gray lines will be.
 It’s completely up to you and the look you’re going for!
 I chose to place my next piece of tape 2 inches away from the center piece.